Why I created this podcast

 This improv meme has been on the fringe of the agile community for a while.
 I suspect its because there is a strong desire for focusing on individuals and interactions over processes and tools.
 People never seem to stop amazing me, especially the amount of creativity which others find in themselves.
 In a team setting, the culture in which a team operates allows for this type of free-flow of creative ideas.
 This assumes that everyone feels safe enough to offer ideas as they are created.
 That’s where this Agile principle of ‘individuals and interactions over processes and tools’ puts you.

-You’ll love my book Managing Remote Teams, which focuses on how to implement these insights in meetings and in your company culture when remote.
+You’ll also love my book Managing Remote Teams, which focuses on how to implement these insights in meetings and in your company culture when remote.